toolleeo/cli-apps/README.md

 * [nomino](https://github.com/yaa110/nomino) - Batch rename utility for developers.
 * [rename](https://www.kernel.org/pub/linux/utils/util-linux/) - Included in `util-linux`, allows bulk rename of files with regex support.
 * [rename-cli](https://github.com/jhotmann/node-rename-cli) - File renamer with TUI interface and preview.
-* [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace
+* [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace, I find `imv` especially useful to edit a filename at the program prompt.
 * [Tempren](https://github.com/idle-code/tempren) - A powerful file renaming utility that uses flexible template expressions to create new file paths and names.

 ## <a name="file-system"></a>File systems

 * [ipfs-deploy](https://github.com/ipfs-shipyard/ipfs-deploy) - Zero-Config CLI to Deploy Static Websites to IPFS [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
-* [TMSU](http://tmsu.org/) - A tool for tagging files
+* [TMSU](http://tmsu.org/) - A tool for tagging files, it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
 * [wutag](https://github.com/vv9k/wutag) - CLI Tool for tagging and organizing files by tags.

 ## <a name="font"></a>Font management